Founder | Chairman of the Board

 Dr. Mike Rozenblum

 For over 20 years, Dr. Mike Rozenblum has been committed to helping people find a better way.
 As a speaker, consultant and leader in the Chiropractic profession, he has a passion for seeing people be better.
 He believes “everyone deserves to feel great”.
-His primary area of specialty is the health care sector but over the past decade he has focused on the importance a relationship with God has, on the well-being of people, families and communities.
-Professional success and material abundance in the midst of spiritual bankruptcy, often results in a sad situation.
+His primary area of specialty is the health care sector but over the past decade he has focused on the well-being of people, families and communities.
 Married to the love of his life and father to an amazing foursome, Mike now resides in South Florida, after spending more than 20 years in the Southwest.
-He enjoys baseball, Biblical studies and backyard barbecues; not necessarily in that order.
+He enjoys baseball and backyard barbecues.